-Customer information management, including compliance with the Personal Information Protection Law, and management of outsourcees are set forth in supervisory guidelines.
+Customer information management, including compliance with the Personal Information Protection Law, and management of outsourcees

+Banks are required to take measures to ensure the proper management of customer information obtained in connection with their business.
+Details on customer information management are set forth in supervisory guidelines.
 Banks dealing with personal information relating to customers who are individuals must comply with regulations related to the Personal Information Protection Law.
 In particular, financial institutions are required to take more strengthened measures than general companies in accordance with the Guidelines on the Protection of Personal Information in the Financial Sector.